fdoebbelin/Wissen/Obsidian/Help/User interface/Vault switcher.md

 ## Open vault switcher

-To open the vault switcher, click on the vault icon at the bottom group of the [[Ribbon]] actions.
+To open the vault switcher, click on the vault icon at the bottom group of the [Ribbon](Ribbon.md) actions.
 The tooltip text should say “Open another vault”.

-You can see the [[#current vault list]] and [[#create new vaults]] here.
-Because this is the first screen new users see, it also displays the name of the program and the current version, along with a dropdown to switch [[Interface language]].
+You can see the [current vault list](#current%20vault%20list) and [create new vaults](#create%20new%20vaults) here.
+Because this is the first screen new users see, it also displays the name of the program and the current version, along with a dropdown to switch [Interface language](Interface%20language.md).

 ## Current vault list